PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 defenders buckle before his superior military](https://www.vox.com/22954833/russia-ukraine-invasion-strategy-putin-kyiv), so the Russian leader opted for a messaging strategy that gives off an air of competence and nonchalance.
-On the opposing side, it makes sense that Zelenskyy, given the sudden state of emergency into which his country has been plunged, would double down on communicating negative sentiments.
+On the opposing side, given the sudden state of emergency into which his country has been plunged, it makes sense that Zelenskyy would double down on communicating negative sentiments.
 Undoubtedly, Zelenskyy needs international support more so than Putin does, and strong language is apt to alert foreign countries to the severity of Ukraine’s plight.